 What is the JPM Coin?

-Having officially pegged themselves as Blockchain Experts, JP Morgan also happens to be the world’s biggest bank, with $2.53 trillion in assets.
-In the last few months they have worked feverishly to develop and test their own cryptocurrency, the JPM.
+Having officially pegged themselves as Blockchain Experts, JP Morgan also happens to be the world’s largest bank, with $2.53 trillion in assets.
+In the last few

 Their website describes the JPM coin as working like this: